eoap/mastering-app-package/README.md

 Whether participants are new to CWL or already have some experience, this event provides valuable insights and practical knowledge to boost your expertise.

-During a training event, trainees learn:
+During a training event, the trainees learn:

 * The fundamentals of EO Application Packages and their role in the Earth observation domain.
 * How to leverage CWL to describe, package, and share workflows.